What Separates Severe Depression From Regular Depression?

 WebMD has compiled a helpful list of the types of foods that can help relieve some symptoms of depression and improve overall health, citing various studies that have been conducted about these benefits.
 They include:

-- Antioxidants to prevent the brain from cell damage (blueberries, carrots, broccoli, nuts and seeds, oranges, strawberries, and tomato)
+- Antioxidants to prevent the brain from cell damage (blueberries, carrots, broccoli, nuts and seeds, oranges, strawberries, and tomatoes)

 - Healthy carbohydrates, which can help release the calming hormone, serotonin (whole grains, fruits, and vegetables)